Applying for Funding & Supports

 Assured Income for the Severely Handicapped (AISH)

-- Start applying for AISH at least 6 months before you turn 18, because it is a two-step process.
+- Apply for AISH 6 months before you turn 18

-- You will need to have a bank account in your own name.
-Money cannot be deposited into your parent's account, but a joint account with a parent is okay
+- Open a bank account in your own name – Money cannot be deposited into your parent's account, but a joint account with a parent is okay

 Persons with Developmental Disabilities (PDD)

-- PDD funds services that allow adults with developmental disabilities to live, work and access services or programs in the community.
+PDD funds services that allow adults with developmental disabilities to live, work and access services or programs in the community.
 They also offer funds for respite.

-- Even though funding doesn't start until you turn 18, start applying for PDD when you turn 16.
+- Although funding doesn't start until you turn 18, you can apply for PDD when you turn 16

-To receive funding from PDD or AISH, you must meet certain terms or conditions.
+To receive support from these programs, you must meet certain terms or conditions.